GoogleCloudPlatform/prometheus-engine/cmd/rule-evaluator/README.md

 Flags:
   -h, --[no-]help                Show context-sensitive help (also try
                                  --help-long and --help-man).
-      --log.level=info           The level of logging
-      --[no-]export.disable      Disable exporting to GCM.
+      --log.level=info           The level of logging.
+Can be one of 'debug', 'info', 'warn', 'error' --[no-]export.disable      Disable exporting to GCM.
       --export.endpoint="monitoring.googleapis.com:443"
                                  GCM API endpoint to send metric data to.